apache/ofbiz-framework/README.md

 Quick start
 -----------
+>_Note_: since the trunk was splitted, into ofbiz-framework and ofbiz-plugins; there are no longer a specialpurpose directory and a hot-deploy.
+All must be checked out in a created on the fly plugins directory.</br>
+To get a component in the plugins directory: use the pullPluginSource Gradle task, to get all components use pullAllPluginsSource.

 To quickly install and fire-up OFBiz, please follow the below instructions from the command line at the OFBiz top level directory (folder)